Remembering when Sir Alex Ferguson broke his own rules to sign Bebe

-When Bebe signed for Manchester United in 2010, it became the rags to riches story that Hollywood scriptwriters couldn’t have predicted – but there was no fairytale ending.
+When Bebe joined Manchester United in the summer of 2010, it became the rags to riches story that Hollywood scriptwriters couldn’t have made – but there was no fairytale ending.

 Fans were left scratching their heads as United announced the signing of an unknown winger who had recently been playing in the Portuguese third division.
 He didn’t even have a YouTube compilation video.